Skip to main content

 Teachers and students in classrooms, plus image of Declaration of Independence

-Workshop for High School Civics, Government, and History Teachers
+Workshop for Civics, Government, and History Teachers

 Includes a $1,000 stipend plus funds for travel, lodging, and meals